 A plea of guilty is a frequent outcome for criminal cases.
 As a part of a sentence, a defendant may be subject to a special set of rules, or conditions of probation.
-These rules could include a Fourth Amendment Waiver, a requirement to the defendant take drug tests, and/or any number of other conditions that a lot of people have to live with.
+These rules could include a Fourth Amendment Waiver, a requirement to the defendant to take drug tests, and/or any number of other conditions that a lot of people have to live with.

 In cases where there is a victim, a defendant can be ordered to stay away from that person while the defendant is on probation.
 Clients sometimes incorrectly believe that if the client and the victim moved to another county, that these conditions won’t apply.